drakkan/sftpgo/README.md

 On Windows you can use:

-- the Windows installer to install and run SFTPGo as a Windows service
+- The Windows installer to install and run SFTPGo as a Windows service.
-- the portable package to start SFTPGo on demand
+- The portable package to start SFTPGo on demand.

 You can easily test new features selecting a commit from the [Actions](https://github.com/drakkan/sftpgo/actions) page and downloading the matching build artifacts for Linux, macOS or Windows.
 GitHub stores artifacts for 90 days.